Joy-less/SaikouChat/README.md

 ## Tips

 - You can find detailed anime/manga character biographies on [MyAnimeList](https://myanimelist.net/character.php)
+- You can describe a setting for the chat with the Edit Scene Description button.
+The setting is always included in the prompt
+- You can pin messages with the Pin button.
+Pinned messages are always included in the prompt, even if they exceed the message history limit
+- You can generate messages manually with the Generate button
-- To regenerate a message, press the Regenerate button to delete it and try again (warning: also deletes all subsequent messages)
+- You can regenerate bad messages with the Regenerate button.
+The message and all subsequent messages will be deleted and a new message generated
-- To delete a message, press the Delete button
+- You can delete a message with the Delete button
-- To generate a message without sending one, press the Generate button
-- To describe the setting of your conversation, press the Edit Scene Description button